zastrixarundell/pheed_the_pi/README.md

 ![PTP screenshot](https://raw.githubusercontent.com/zastrixarundell/pheed_the_pi/master/assets/static/images/screenshot.png "Pheed The Pi screenshot")

 ## Starting the server:

+### Pre Requirements:
+Disregarding which environment you are running in, you have to do:
+* `cd assets && npm install`

 ### Development:
 To run the server in development on a normal computer you just need to do:
 * `mix phx.server`